jballe/plantuml-microsoft-icons/README.md

 For each icon there is defined variables for two images, a grey scale and a color version, but resized to 48x48 pixels.

 ```
-database "Active directory in black and white \n MSIMG_AZUREACTIVEDIRECTORY_M" as ad
+database "Active directory in black and white \n MSIMG_AZUREACTIVEDIRECTORY_B" as ad
 database "Active directory in color \n MSIMG_AZUREACTIVEDIRECTORY_C" as ad
 database "Active directory in gray \n MSIMG_AZUREACTIVEDIRECTORY_G" as ad
 ```